The Great Indian Resignation: Workplace Attrition & Retention

 There are several reasons behind high attrition rates and contrary to common belief, the reason is not necessarily low wages, even amidst a global pandemic when financial stability would presumably be a concern for employees.
 There are several reasons which prompt employees to collectively tender their resignations, in turn leading to a high rate of attrition for an organisation.
 Workplace culture is an extremely important aspect that leads to employee retention as it influences the feeling of inclusion, impacts their mental health, and ensures their work-life.
 An unaccommodating work culture, unreasonable working hours, feeling a sense of discrimination, islotaion etc. can be the reasons behind employee dissatisfaction with the organisation.

 In a survey conducted by McKinsey, at least 58% of employees indicated that they were likely to resign in the months following the publication of the article, an indication of how the attrition rates were not restricted to the initial days of the pandemic but likely to stay for long unless appropriate measures are undertaken by organisations.
 Popular reasons cited by employees behind quitting were looking for better opportunities, inadequate compensation, and poor work-life balance.
 However, beyond these three reasons, another popular reason that motivated them to quit even amidst a global pandemic was “the feeling of not being valued by the organisation.”
 The term ‘the Great resignation’ started being used to denote the unusually high attrition rates witnessed globally in various sectors and it was unusual not merely because of the high numbers but also because the pattern seemed to be present even in organisations that reported to increase their wages in the coming days.
-This is a wake-up call for organisations globally to ensure they have a company culture that retains their employees, failing which the employees may refuse to return and high attrition rates might dissuade other prospective employees from applying.
+This is a wake-up call for organisations globally to ensure they have a company culture that retains their employees, failing which the employees may refuse to return, and high attrition rates might dissuade other prospective employees from applying.

 To ensure an organisation’s culture is employee friendly and will result in a higher retention rate, companies can take the following measures: